CS340-21/GameGUI/Project_Proposal.md

 | Mar 29 - April 2 | Submit status report 3 |

 ###### Constraints and Resources:
-There are currently no known constraints for the system.
+Do to use of device cameras, this would be a legal constraint.
+However, since the software is for the internal use of the team, it is not an issue at this time.
 Data will be collected using machine learning.
 Online resources will be crucial to guide our implementation.
 The project can approach different solutions depending on progress made and time constraints.
 Successful implementation of the eye-tracking software will